jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 		- may only be reset by the source that set it (if activated at the operator panel, must be deactivated there, and not by SCADA)
 	- Add definite time delay for HLT elements?
 	- HLT will act on whatever is fastest, active curve or time delay
+	- If above ground pickup and below phase trips all 3 phases on TCC1 or HLT definite time delay?

 Test Plan:
 - Do a compare with the 32-pin template and test any changed functionality